SweQuant/site/packages/README.md

 ```

 Include the script once per page, ideally alongside the stylesheet link in the global head snippet.

+If you trigger the animation with Webflow interactions, make sure the interaction toggles the `in` class on the generated `.wipe-word`
+elements so each `.wipe-chunk` animation plays.

 ### Maintaining the bundle build stamp